cwk9852/DatabaseConcepts/README.md

 The database life cycle describes the stages involved in development of an implementation of a database.
-The process begins by gathering business requirements by examining the summary provided in Module 8.
+The process begins by gathering business requirements by examining the provided summary.
 Entities, attributes, and relationships were discovered, and relationship sentence pairs were developed.